Organizational Behavior and Human Resource Management,

 Mayer’s research is focused on trust, employee decision making, attitudes and effectiveness.
 A leading scholar on trust in organizations, his research has been published in many premiere scholarly journals.
 It has been cited tens of thousands of times in the published literature across a wide variety of fields.
 He authored a theory of trust with David Schoorman and James Davis which was published in Academy of Management Review (AMR), management’s top theory journal.
 This paper was recognized in 2004 with the Influential Article Award 1995-1999 by the Conflict Management division of the Academy of Management.
 In 2006 it was recognized by AMR with the Best of the Second Decade Award for Frame-Breaking, Innovative Theory—at the time, one of only two papers to ever receive this honor.

 In 2013 Mayer, along with Professor David Schoorman from Purdue and Professor Hwee-Hoon Tan at Singapore Management University, received a $1.28M multi-year grant to study trust within a global context.
 He has been involved in interdisciplinary trust and decision making research funded by several grants through NCSU’s Laboratory for Analytic Sciences.
-He serves on the Editorial Board of the Journal of Management, and served six terms as a member of the Editorial Board of Academy of Management Journal where he was recognized for the quality of his reviews and the breadth of the topics he is able to review.
+He serves on the Editorial Boards of the Journal of Management and Journal of Managerial Psychology.
+He served six terms as a member of the Editorial Board of Academy of Management Journal where he was recognized for the quality of his reviews and the breadth of the topics he is able to review.
 He has served as an organizational consultant to numerous for-profit and not-for-profit organizations.
 In 1994 he won the Outstanding Teacher Award at the College of Business at the University of Notre Dame.

 Mayer has worked in a wide variety of organizations and industries, including firms in finance, research, construction, steel, and offshore oil drilling.
-He speaks frequently to business, government, legal, and civic groups on such topics as trust, leadership, and negotiation.
+He speaks frequently to business, government, legal, medical and civic groups on such topics as trust, leadership, negotiation and influencing others.

 Schoorman, F. David, Mayer, Roger C., & Davis, James H. 2016.
 Empowerment in veterinary clinics: The role of trust in delegation.
 Journal of Trust Research, 6, 76-90 (pp. 74-95 inclusive of Preface & Perspective).